Symantec Endpoint Protection's Application and Device Control component causes Desktop Laptop Option DLO desktop agent to fail

-On Windows 7 SP1 x64 , Symantec NetBackup DLO Desktop Agent client fails when SEP 12.1 is installed with Application and Device Control.
+On Windows 7 SP1 x64 , Symantec NetBackup DLO Desktop Agent client fails when Symantec Endpoint Protection (SEP) 12.1 is installed with the optional Application and Device Control (ADC) component.

 Event ID 1000.
 Date Log Event Type Source Computer User Event ID Description

 1/23/2013 2:04:53 PM Application Error Application Error computer.wks.domain.com 1000 Faulting application name: DLOClientu.exe, version: 3.1.360.2301, time stamp: 0x4bea8518

 Faulting module name: DLOClientu.exe, version: 3.1.360.2301, time stamp: 0x4bea8518

 Exception code: 0xc0000005

 Faulting application path: C:\Program Files (x86)\Symantec\NetBackup DLO\DLO\DLOClientu.exe

 Report Id: c4518746-658f-11e2-9c48-5c260a84a6b7